hamietp/mortgage-calculator/README.md

 # Mortgage Calculator

 ## Requirements
 Maximum Node version: [`16.0.0`](https://nodejs.org/en/download/).
 This is required because some packages in the boilerplate may not be compatible with Node v17 and later.

+If some error occur after `npm install` and then running `npm start`, you may need to delete the node_modules folder, run `npm audit fix` and then run `npm install` again.

 ## Template used:
 - Webpack Boilerplate by Tania Rascia